Parenting 4 social justice, The book

 Woven throughout the book are stories from diverse parents across the U.S. who’ve brought social justice into conversations and action with their kids.
 Each chapter highlights resources for further learning and step-by-step activities that readers can engage in on their own or as part of a group.

 Wherever you're at on your journey to understanding and living out social justice, this book will help you support the kids in your life with the tools to be whole human beings and become a new generation of change-makers.

-Click on the circles below to order the book, see book appendices, and to sign-up for upcoming book talks.
+Click on the circles below to order the book, see book appendices, and sign up for upcoming book talks.

 Read ideas for taking action as a family—for example making protest signs, attending local marches, trying healing meditations, and consciously connecting with people from different backgrounds—and for step-by-step activities to engage in.